jamestrew/sql-parse/README.md

 <br>

-Further narrow down search using regex with the `regex` subcommand.
+Further narrow the down search using regex with the `regex` subcommand.
 ```
 $ sql-parse regex 'DECLARE @' path/to/file.py
 ```